thechard/engineering-management/BookList.md

 Brené Brown spent the past two decades researching the emotions that give meaning to our lives.
 Over the past seven years, she found that leaders in organisations ranging from small entrepreneurial start-ups and family-owned businesses to non-profits, civic organisations and Fortune 50 companies, are asking the same questions:

 ## What I'm reading next
+### The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change
+###### Stephen R. Covey
+#### Why I'm reading this

+#### Summary From Amazon
+What are the habits of successful people?
+The 7 Habits of Highly Effective People has captivated readers for 25 years.
+It has transformed the lives of Presidents and CEOs, educators, parents, and students—in short, millions of people of all ages and occupations have benefited from Dr. Covey's 7 Habits book.
+And, it can transform you.

+Infographics Edition: Stephen Covey’s cherished classic commemorates the timeless wisdom and power of the 7 Habits book, and does it in a highly readable and understandable, infographics format.

+This 7 Habits book guides you through each habit step-by-step:

+    Habit 1: Be Proactive
+    Habit 2: Begin With The End In Mind
+    Habit 3: Put First Things First
+    Habit 4: Think Win-Win
+    Habit 5: Seek First To Understand Then Be Understood Habit 6: Synergize
+    Habit 7: Sharpen The Saw

 ## Reading Backlog